Written and published on 30 July 2018

 Previously titled: Caravaggio and Baglione Today: Is Lucifer Transforming to the Light?

-- CATHOLICISM, HOMOSEXUALITY, AND PEDERASTY
+- CHRISTIANITY, HOMOSEXUALITY, AND PEDERASTY

 - THE EARLY 1600s: CONTEMPORARY PAINTERS AND BITTER ENEMIES CARAVAGGIO AND BAGLIONI